IDLabMedia/large-lightfields-dataset/README.md

 section](https://www.blender.org/download/demo-files/#cycles).
 It is licensed CC-BY, by [Blender Foundation](https://studio.blender.org).

+Download the original _Agent 327: Barbershop_ scene **with light field camera setups** [here (272MB)](https://cloud.ilabt.imec.be/index.php/s/anFWqc5TwW646Ex).
+Note that our [Blender Lightfield Addon](https://github.com/IDLabMEDIA/blender-lightfield-addon) is required to open the Blender file with light fields.

 ### Zen Garden

 ![Zen Garden Panorama](./garden_pano.webp)

 This scene is made in-house by IDLab-MEDIA.
 It is licensed [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/).

+Download the _Zen Garden_ scene **with light field camera setups** [here (231MB)](https://cloud.ilabt.imec.be/index.php/s/TTBDMbSziDgFyR7).
+Note that our [Blender Lightfield Addon](https://github.com/IDLabMEDIA/blender-lightfield-addon) is required to open the Blender file with light fields.

 ### Lone Monk

 ![Lone Monk Panorama](./lone_monk_pano.webp)

 This scene is made by Carlo Bergonzini from [Monorender](http://www.monorender.com/), licensed CC-BY.
-This scene is also available for download from [the Blender website, under the "demo files" section](https://www.blender.org/download/demo-files/#cycles).
+The original scene is also available for download from [the Blender website, under the "demo files" section](https://www.blender.org/download/demo-files/#cycles).
 Applied modifications:
  - Added roof geometry above the section with the chair.
  - Solidify modifier on the roof tiles.

+Download the modified _Lone Monk_ scene **with light field camera setups** [here (33MB)](https://cloud.ilabt.imec.be/index.php/s/wTwwPyD8pp4CQkp).
+Note that our [Blender Lightfield Addon](https://github.com/IDLabMEDIA/blender-lightfield-addon) is required to open the Blender file with light fields.

 ## Download